Developer Needs and Feasible Features for AI Assistants in IDEs: UNDERSTANDING DEVELOPER NEEDS

 \subsubsection{\textbf{Recruitment}}

-We recruited participants from users of \company, a software engineering company that also develops AI-based tools for software development, to ensure a consistent experience with development environments.
+We recruited participants from users of \company, a software engineering company that also develops AI-based tools for coding, to ensure a consistent experience with development environments.
 Note that with that, participants could use any in-IDE AI assistant.
 Invitations were sent via email to consenting subscribers and promoted through the authors' social media.

-Respondents completed a qualification survey designed to assign them to one of three groups: Adopters, Churners, and Non-Users.
+Respondents completed a qualification survey.
+It was designed to assign them to one of three groups based on a question about AI tool experience: current users were classified as \textit{Adopters}, former users as \textit{Churners}, and those who never used such tools as \textit{Non-users}.
 We chose these three groups to capture various experiences with AI tools in IDEs~\cite{rogers2014diffusion}.
 These groups are referred to using the prefixes A, C, and N, respectively, in participant identifiers throughout the paper.
 In the survey, we collected data on job roles, experience levels, IDEs used, AI tools tried for coding, and duration of AI usage.
 Out of 380 responses, we iteratively invited participants until data saturation was reached~\cite{HENNINK2022114523}, which means that no new themes or insights emerged from the last interviews.
-As a result, we conducted 35 interviewees: 15 Adopters, 12 Churners, and 8 Non-Users.
+As a result, we conducted 35 interviews: 15 Adopters, 12 Churners, and 8 Non-Users.
 Most of the participants were developers (32) with overlapping roles: 9 team leads, 8 architects, and 5 DevOps engineers.
 The sample included 28 seniors, 5 mid-level practitioners, and 2 juniors, with experience ranging from under 5 years (9) to over 11 years (16).
 Participants chose a reward between a USD 100 Amazon gift card or an equivalent-value pack of all \company products.